wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

-= 2.1.1 =
+= 2.2 =

+Added a new button to jump to the last post in the calendar.

-Added a namespace to fix a small issue of potential javascript file conflict with wp_enqueue_script()
+Added a namespace to fix a small issue of potential javascript file conflict with wp_enqueue_script().

 = 2.1 =